-BI 306 Jeremiah and Lamentations
+One semester, two hours BI 306 Jeremiah and Lamentations

-This concise study of the prophet Jeremiah gives his purpose and time and an overview of his predictions, especially emphasizing the fore-telling of Christ and concluding with an analysis of the poetry in Lamentations.
+This concise study of the prophet Jeremiah gives his purpose and time and an overview of his predictions, especially emphasizing the foretelling of Christ and concluding with an analysis of the poetry in Lamentations.

-BI 308 Poetry and Wisdom Literature
+One semester, two hours BI 308 Poetry and Wisdom Literature

 A survey of the Old Testament books of Job, Psalms, Proverbs, Ecclesiastes, and Song of Solomon.
-Prerequisite BI 101
+Prereauisite BI 101